miker704/Strife/patches2.md

     - Renamed User Profile modal to User settings instead.
     - Update System version number on all major modals in user, server, and channel settings.
     - Add App Puller animation to user settings in modal manager.
+    - Added App Puller animation to user settings when exiting with click x button or hitting escape.

 ## Backend Changes